 (e) Payment by RC Customers.

 (1) Payment Date.
-RC Customers shall make timely payment to the CAISO of any charges on an RC Services Invoices by no later than 21 Business Days after an RC Services Invoice is issued.
+RC Customers shall make timely payment to the CAISO of any charges on an RC Services Invoices by no later than 21 Business Days after an RC Services Invoice is issued, except as otherwise may be required to comply with Schedule 2 of the RCSA.

 (2) Payment Procedures.